thebashpotato/shran/README.md

 ### :building_construction: Development

-  The tool is written in Rust, so compiling and testing is simple
+  The tool is written in Rust, so compiling and testing is simple, however it is built using the Rust nightly compiler, currently rustc == 1.60.0

 ```bash
 # Compile the source